jesuisme/foobar/README.md

 Your task is to score the card sorting done by each of the students.

-Use the foobar.py module to write a new child class that:
+Using the foobar.py module, apply Test Driven Development (TDD) principles to write a new child class that:

 1. Reads the csv data